 The Advantages of Wood as a Building Material

 Wood is obviously both a common and a historical choice as a building material.
-However, in the past few decades there has been a move away from wood in favor of engineered products or metals like aluminum.
+However, in the past few decades, there has been a move away from wood in favor of engineered products or metals like aluminum.

-While the desire to not rely on the world’s forests for building demands is well-intentioned, the advantages of wood as a building material still outweigh other products on the market when looking at environmental impact and performance.
+While the desire to not rely on the world’s forests for building demands is well-intentioned, the advantages of wood as a building material still outweigh other products on the market when looking at the environmental impact and performance.

 Tensile strength – For being a relatively lightweight building material, wood outperforms even steel when it comes to breaking length (or self-support length).
 Simply put, it can support its own weight better, which allows for larger spaces and fewer necessary supports in some building designs.

-Electrical and heat resistance – Wood has a natural resistance to electrical conduction when dried to standard moisture content levels, usually between 7%-12% for most wood species.
+Electrical and heat resistance – Wood has a natural resistance to electrical conduction when dried to standard moisture content (MC) levels, usually between 7%-12% for most wood species.
 (This conductivity is, in fact, the basis for one type of moisture measurement system.)
 Its strength and dimensions are also not significantly affected by heat, providing stability to the finished building and even safety implications for certain fire situations.

 Sound absorption – Wood’s acoustic properties make it ideal for minimizing echo in living or office spaces.
 Wood absorbs sound, rather than reflecting or amplifying it, and can help significantly reduce noise levels for additional comfort.